What’s the Difference Between Mobile Workforce Management and Field Service Management?

 The “Bigger” Category is Mobile Workforce Management

-FSM is a more mature solution category that includes extensive integrations to ERP and other systems to manage the requirements around complex physical products.
-With that in mind, it’s easy to think FSM is “bigger” than mobile workforce management (I’m looking at you, analysts).
+Field service management is a more mature solution category that includes extensive integrations to ERP and other systems to manage the requirements around complex physical products.
+With that in mind, it’s easy to think field service management is “bigger” than mobile workforce management (I’m looking at you, analysts).
 But that’s just plain backwards.